djones36/Sprint-Challenge-Applied-Javascript/README.md

 3. What is an event listener?

+An event listener is the line of code that applies and sets up a method on a dom element.
+It waits for the parameter to be fullfiled such as click or drag before it triggers the corresponding function.

 4. Why would we convert a NodeList into an Array?

 5. What is a component?